Jay Kay: Legal issues

+Cars

-By 2013, Kay had owned hundreds of cars—mainly sports cars.
-The cover of Travelling Without Moving features an adaptation of the "Buffalo Man" logo and the Ferrari crest.
-Some press coverage has negatively contrasted his strong interest in exotic cars with themes of environmental concern in Jamiroquai's lyrics.
-He responded in an interview, "[People] keep talking to me about cars and environment, and I reckon I do about 3,000 miles a year [...]
+By 2013, Kay owned hundreds of cars—mainly sports cars.
+The cover of the 1996 album Travelling Without Moving features an adaptation of the "Buffalo Man" logo and the Ferrari crest.
+Some press coverage has negatively contrasted his strong interest in luxury cars with themes of environmental concern in Jamiroquai's lyrics.
+He responded in one interview, "[People] keep talking to me about cars and environment, and I reckon I do about 3,000 miles a year [...]
 I don't really drive that much at all any more, because I'm either on tour or doing stuff."
+He has also quipped that he "can only drive one at a time".

-Three of Kay's cars appeared in the video for the song "Cosmic Girl".
-One of the cars was totalled, and the replacement was involved in an incident that destroyed the windscreen.
+Three of Kay's cars appeared in the video for the 1996 song "Cosmic Girl".
+One of the cars was a total loss, and the replacement was involved in an incident that destroyed the windscreen.
 Kay was not involved in either incident.
 In 2011, he visited Maranello for an exclusive viewing of the new Ferrari 458 Spider.
 Amongst his car collection, including what he calls "staff cars", he owned a one-off 1965 Ferrari 330 GT Vignale Shooting Brake.
-He decided to auction this car off in 2018, selling it to a man in Ohio for $313,000.
+He decided to auction this car in 2018, selling it for $313,000.

 The song "Black Devil Car" from the album Dynamite is a tribute to his black Ferrari Enzo.
 A die-cast 1:18 scale-model series of Kay's black Enzo from Hot Wheels was available for purchase, including a limited batch of cars with hand-signed windscreens.

 Kay competed in the Celebrity Challenge race at the 2012 Silverstone Classic, finishing third behind AC/DC vocalist Brian Johnson and actor Kelvin Fletcher.

 At the 2014 Goodwood Festival of Speed, Kay showcased his signal green LaFerrari, the only one of its colour in the world.
 He sold the car in 2019.